AlexisRenchon/CliMA_dashboards/slides.md

 # Visualize CliMA output, Simon Danish example

 - note: adding animation (e.g., arrows for wind) would be easy
-- can also be automated, adjusted when new output created
+- can also be automated, (e.g., adjusted when new output created)

 ---
 layout: iframe-right